John E. Flint

-John E. Flint was an historian of Dalhousie University who was known for his work on the history of colonialism in Africa.
+John E. Flint (17 May 1930 – 29 August 2021) was a historian of Dalhousie University who was known for his work on the history of colonialism in Africa.

 Early life

-John Edgar Flint was born in Montreal, Canada.
+John Edgar Flint was born in Montreal, Canada to Alfred Edgar Flint and Sarah Flint (née Pickup).
 He received his advanced education in England, graduating from Cambridge University (MA) and London University (PhD).

 Career

 Flint was a member of the faculty of Dalhousie University for 27 years.
 He wrote biographies of George Taubman Goldie, which was a reworking of his PhD thesis, and Cecil Rhodes, and he edited volume five of The Cambridge History of Africa, dealing with the period c.1790 to c.1870.

 In 2001, a Festschrift was published in Flint's honour under the title Agency and action in colonial Africa: Essays for John E. Flint.

 Family

 Flint had a son Richard who was a disability rights campaigner and a daughter Helen who was a novelist and poet.
 Both died young due to the inherited degenerative condition cerebellar ataxia.